 Version management is the process of storing and tracking changes to product components over time.
-In Dimensions CM, you manage the versions of product components by working with items and item revisions.
+In Dimensions CM, you manage the versions of product components by using items and item revisions.

 Items and item revisions